-Currently, the Company's main sources of funds are paid-in capital, placements from banks and the principal and interest charged by the loan service.
-Under the circumstance of insufficient source of capital cash, principal and interest received by loan service, the main method to supply liquidity is placements from banks.
+Currently, the Company's main sources of funds are paid-in capital and the principal and interest charged by the loan service.
 The funds are mostly used to disburse loans and to maintain daily operations of the Company.
-The use of funds also includes repayment of placements from banks and related interest expenses.

 The following tables provide an analysis of the remaining contractual maturities, which are based on contractual undiscounted cash flows of the financial assets and liabilities of the Company at the end of the reporting periods.